Ahlfors regular spaces have regular subspaces of any dimension

 Any metric space $(X,\rho)$ supports a $Q$-dimensional Hausdorff measure $\HHH^Q$ for all $Q>0$, see \cite{Rogers} for a nice introduction to the topic.
 The upper Hausdorff dimension of $X$ is $Q=\text{dim}(X):=\inf\{\alpha:\ \HHH^\alpha(X)=\infty\}\ge0$.
 If $0<\alpha<Q$, it is natural to ask whether there exist subsets $A$ of $X$ such that $0<\HHH^\alpha(A)<\infty$.
 A special case of Corollary 7 in \cite{How95} gives a positive answer in great generality: if $X$ is a complete, separable Hausdorff space, and $0<\alpha<\text{dim}(X)$, then there is a compact subset of $A$ such that $0<\HHH^\alpha(A)<\infty$.

-Among metric spaces, a class which has been much studied in recent decades is that of the \it Ahlfors regular \rm ones; complete metric spaces, that is, such that the $Q$-dimensional Hausdorff measure $\HHH^Q(B(x,r))$ of the metric ball having center at $x$ and radius $r>0$ satisfies
+Among metric spaces, a class which has been much studied in recent decades is that of the \it Ahlfors regular \rm ones.
+In these spaces the $Q$-dimensional Hausdorff measure $\HHH^Q(B(x,r))$ of the metric ball having center at $x$ and radius $r>0$ satisfies

 with $0<c<C$ independent of $x$ and $r\le\text{diam}(X)\le\infty$.
-They proved to be an excellent setting for developing harmonic analysis even in many of its fine features \cite{DS}, and for many chapters of potential theory \cite{ARSW}.
+They proved to be an excellent setting for developing harmonic analysis even in many of its fine features \cite{DS}.
+In this paper we always assume $(X,\rho)$ to be also complete.

+Recently, Ahlfors regular spaces were found to be a favorable environment for many chapters of potential theory \cite{ARSW}.
 Adding more structure, rectifiable curves and ``gradients'' of functions, it is possible to push the potential theory even further \cite{HK}, but in this article we will make use of Ahlfors regularity alone.

+It is thus desirable having a vast catalog of Ahlfors regular spaces.
+In this article we increase the catalog by characterizing all Ahlfors regular spaces among trees boundaries.
+Then, for each given complete Ahlfors regular tree boundary we construct ``fractals'' of any lower dimension, which are themselves complete Ahlfors regular.
+A different construction can be obtained by specializing Corollary 5.2 of \cite{JJKRRS} and the constructions leading to its proof to our context.
+In fact, the result in \cite{JJKRRS} can be obtained by its special ``dyadic'' version and Michael Christ's Theorem on the dyadicization of homogeneous spaces \cite{Christ}.

-For $0<\alpha< Q$, $Q$-regular spaces have $\alpha$-regular subspaces. \begin{theorem} Let $( X, \rho)$ be a Ahlfors $Q$-regular metric space and let $0 < \alpha < Q$.
-Then, there exists $Y \subseteq X$, closed, such that $( Y, \rho)$ is $\alpha$-regular. \end{theorem} The result is classical if $(X,\rho)$ has a dilation structure.
+\begin{theorem} Let $( X, \rho)$ be a complete Ahlfors $Q$-regular metric space and let $0 < \alpha < Q$.
+Then, there exists $Y \subseteq X$, closed, such that $( Y, \rho)$ is $\alpha$-regular. \end{theorem} We point out that the result is classical if $(X,\rho)$ has a dilation structure.
 See e.g. \S8.3 in \cite{Fal}, from which a statement like ours can can be easily deduced.
 In fact, the easiest way to produce fractal subsets of Euclidean space is by means of families of similarities.
-When available, dilations are the easiest way to produce a multi-scale decomposition of the metric space; but such decompositions exist in any Ahlfors regular space, and the basic idea is using multiscale decompositions to produce Ahlfors regular fractal sets of all dimensions.
+When available, dilations are the easiest way to produce a multi-scale decomposition of the metric space; but such decompositions do not exist in all Ahlfors regular space, and the basic idea is using multiscale decompositions to produce Ahlfors regular fractal sets of all dimensions.